 If you receive housing benefit which does not meet the full amount of your rent, you can apply for discretionary housing payments.

 You will be required to give a breakdown of your income and expenditure before any consideration is made.
 You can apply for discretionary housing payments by contacting our Benefit team on 01684 272035.

 Discretionary housing payments may be given for a limited period if we consider it appropriate in your circumstances.
 However this is a cash limited budget and the decision whether to give any additional payments is solely at the discretion of ourselves and does not have the same appeal rights as for housing benefit and council tax reduction.

 The Valuation Office Agency

-The Valuation Office Agency (VOA) is an executive agency of the Department for Work and Pensions.
+The Valuation Office Agency (VOA) is an executive agency of Her Majesty's Revenues and Customs.
 The VOA provides valuations for local authorities in England, for use in the assessment of claims for housing benefit where the tenant is renting from a private landlord, in cases such as caravans, house boats (including mooring charges) and mobile homes.
 The determination will usually run for 12 months.

 Find out more about the Valuation Office Agency.

 Public Services Centre opening hours:

 - Monday, Tuesday, Wednesday, Thursday: 8:30am to 5pm